EOSIO/eosio-explorer/docs/pages/block-list-page.md

 ### Filter by Empty or Non-empty Blocks

-By clicking the checkbox labeled "No empty blocks," you can choose to display only the blocks which contain transactions in them.
+By clicking the checkbox labeled "No empty blocks," you can choose to display only the blocks which contain transactions.
 The default behavior is to display all blocks, including empty ones (unchecked filter).
 The list will refresh to match the filter and will persist in future sessions.

 ### Block Search